-If students are on farm, they are encouraged to participate in supervised activities related to agricultural production, e.g., mustering, weighing, preparing animals for sale, collecting produce etc. Through conversation about what they've learnt, encourage students to link their practical learning to the theoretical learning in the different industries.
+If students are on farm, they are encouraged to participate in supervised activities related to agricultural production, eg, mustering, weighing, preparing animals for sale, collecting produce etc. Through conversation about what they've learnt, encourage students to link their practical learning to the theoretical learning of the different industries.